 1. The endless mug

-If you like coffee, you know the servings from the beverage cart are never big enough (and sometimes they’re not even free – see Allegiant, Spirit, Ryanair).
-Solution: Bring your own insulated mug and ask the flight attendant to fill it up.
+If you like coffee, you know the servings from the beverage cart are never big enough (and sometimes they’re not even free, not on Allegiant, Spirit or Ryanair).
+Solution: Bring your own insulated mug and fill it up with airport coffee or ask the flight attendant to fill it up (definitely say ‘please’).
 Make sure it’s empty before going through security.